phthom/IBMCloudPrivate/1-ICPInstallationLab.md

 ![Configure Client](./images/ClientSetup.png)

-This 5 lines contain a token that change every 12 hours.
-So then, you generally have to use these 5 commands to get connected
+These 5 lines contain a token that change every 12 hours.
+So then, you generally have to use these 5 commands to get connected.

+> We are **not** going to use this method to connect to the cluster

+We are going to create a script to help us to connect to our cluster.
 Go back to the ssh or putty terminal :

 `cd`